 The NSW peer workforce provides direct care to people across public mental health services, including acute in-patient care and the community.

-Peer workers draw upon their own personal lived experience of mental illness and recovery to provide authentic engagement and support for people accessing mental health care.
+Peer workers draw upon their own personal lived experience of suicide, mental illness and recovery to provide authentic engagement and support for people accessing mental health care.
 Peer workers are in a unique position to build connections and rapport with people by inspiring hope and role modelling recovery.

 Support includes individual and group peer support, recovery planning and goal setting, help with navigating the system, and individual and systemic advocacy.

 NSW Health launched the Peer Supported Transfer of Care initiative (Peer-STOC) in 2017.
-Peer-STOC provides up to 6 weeks of support by experienced, qualified peer workers for people who are discharged from actual mental health care to successfully transition back into the community.
+Peer-STOC provides up to 6 weeks of support by experienced, qualified peer workers for people who are discharged from acute mental health care to successfully transition back into the community.
 These positions are based in community mental health teams and provide in-reach support to people prior to discharge.

 Peer Work Scholarships and Training Program 2020-2022